All Episodes

 Unfortunately, he's not backed that up with any action in support of women and girls.

-Uh, but that's what we need to see state by state.
+But that's what we need to see state by state.

 Well, I appreciate your win in the Supreme Court.

-The idea that you cannot speak on behalf of of your constituents and they're silencing you is beyond troubling to me.
+The idea that you cannot speak on behalf of your constituents and they're silencing you is beyond troubling to me.

-Is there not anybody in in that chamber that you work in in Maine willing to stand up for you and stand with you and support your right to speak?
+Is there not anybody in that chamber that you work in in Maine willing to stand up for you and stand with you and support your right to speak?

-You know, I I wish that there were.
+You know, I wish that there were.

 And what is the reaction among your constituents in this case?